rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-2-adding-numbers-as-types.md

 Each rewrite goes as follows:

-- make the return type be the new `Plus` type instead of the old `+`
+- Make the return type be the new `Plus` type instead of the old `+`
-- because we can't build `Plus` directly, we'll need to build an instance of `+` that has the correct type member
+- Because we can't build `Plus` directly, we'll need to build an instance of `+` that has the correct type member

 Finally, the apply method will need to undergo a change as well.
 First of all, we'll get rid of the third type argument: